 Approval of the proposed project will result in both construction noise and operational noise, mostly associated with trucks and vehicular traffic to and from the site.
 According to the General Plan, the majority of noise sources within the City are mobile sources, which include motor vehicles and aircraft (49).
 Freeways, major arterials, railroads, airports, industrial, commercial, and other human activities contribute to noise levels.
-Noises associated with this type of project will be mostly from traffic caused by arriving and departing vehicles (residents, vehicle service, and deliveries).
+Noises associated with this type of project will be mostly from traffic caused by arriving and departing vehicles.